Hey Actor Boss,

 Seriously, you need these hangers.

-If you want these blog posts sent directly to your inbox, click here.
+If you want bonus tips sent directly to your inbox once per week, click here.

 PIN THIS POST:

 My thank you cards get thank you's, so I want to teach you how to write kick-butt thank you cards that make you more memorable.